 Speciality Areas :

-• A dispute is a disagreement, conflict, or argument between two or more parties or individuals, typically arising from differences in opinions, interests, rights, or claims.
+Close relationships are often a source of profound joy and happiness.
+Unfortunately, even the most ideal of relationships involve conflict, stress, and alienation.
+A dispute is a disagreement, conflict, or argument between two or more parties or individuals, typically arising from differences in opinions, interests, rights, or claims.

 Disputes can occur in various contexts, including legal, business, family, personal, or interpersonal relationships.
 They often require resolution or negotiation to reach a mutually acceptable outcome or resolution.